-Budgeted cost: £23,960 Activity Evidence that supports this approach Embedding principles of good practice set out in the DfE's Working Together to Improve Attendance advice.
-Good attendance is essential for pupils to gain the most out of their school experience, including their attainment, wellbeing, and wider life chances.
-Disadvantaged pupils will consistently benefit from our wider curriculum opportunities to develop individual interests and talents. • Provide financial support for trips, workshops and experiences • Provide financial support for after school clubs that may require a fee • Prioritise places in free after school clubs for disadvantaged pupils Extracurricular activities are an important part of education in its own right.
-This approach may increase engagement across the curriculum.
-Disadvantaged pupils will have access to adequate resources for good physical health in regard to both nutrition and hygiene. • Provide financial support to access wraparound care like breakfast club and after school club When families do not have access to these resources, there are implications for attendance, health and wellbeing.
+Activity Evidence that supports this approach RAG MARCH 25 Good attendance is essential for pupils to gain the most out of their school experience, including their attainment, wellbeing, and wider life chances.

+Disadvantaged pupils will consistently benefit from our wider curriculum opportunities to develop individual interests and talents.
+Provide financial support for trips, workshops and experiences Provide financial support for after school clubs that may require a fee Prioritise places in free after school clubs for disadvantaged pupils · · · Disadvantaged pupils will have access to adequate resources for good physical health in regard to both nutrition and hygiene. • Provide financial support to access wraparound care like breakfast club and after school club When families do not have access to these resources, there are implications for attendance, health and wellbeing.
 These can all have a significantly negative impact on pupil progress and attainment.
 Disadvantaged pupils will be well equipped for school.
 Provide financial support for uniforms.
 Provide financial support for school equipment.
 When a child is not wearing the same standard of uniform as their peers, this can have a negative impact on their wellbeing.
 A number of our families request support with the purchasing of uniform.
 Extend well-being corners in each classroom, including new, to give pupils a safe space to take respite from the day at a time they are struggling.
-Embed the philosophy of using these to support pupil well-being and capacity to be successful and learn.
-Whole academy well-being area.
-Bespoke outdoor equipment and resources to support pupils to build relationships with their peers and to When pupils struggling with their emotions and behaviour can express how they are feeling, they can recover rapidly and re-engage in their learning.
+Embed the philosophy of using these to support pupil well-being and capacity to be When pupils struggling with their emotions and behaviour can express how they are feeling, they can recover rapidly and re-engage in their learning.
 This can be achieved through specific strategies and resources that allow them to independently remove themselves to a safe space to distract from their barriers and regulate their behaviour to access learning again.
 This is a particularly inclusive approach as everyone has a need for respite at some time.